 As a result, It’s an Indian meal cooked with meat (lamb or chicken) layered with basmati rice, potatoes, and lentils and seasoned with saffron, cinnamon, cardamom, cloves, cumin, turmeric, mint, and coriander.

-How to Find South African Cuisine Restaurant Near You?
+How to Find a South African Cuisine Restaurant Near You

 Whatever you choose to do, make sure you have all the facts.
 Check out the restaurant’s website, if they have one, and also their social media accounts to get a clear idea of the food they serve and if it’s what you’re looking for.